 The fruit of the Barrel cactus is best prepared in sweet applications, since its natural tartness lends itself well to a hint of sugar.
 Cook the fruit down with agave syrup to make a jam, jelly or a sweet and sour chutney.

 Cipollini Onions Red Italian

-Caramelizing and slow roasting Cipollini onions brings out their natural sweetness.
+Caramelizing and slow roasting Red Cipollini onions brings out their natural sweetness.
 They have a depth of flavor that can hold up to herbs and assertive cheeses.
-Cipollini are also a great pickling onion that pairs well with cured meats and charcuterie.
-Roast whole Cipollini with tomatoes, olive and thyme until browned and tender.
-Peel Cipollini and braise in a wine, broth mixture until softened and the liquid has thickened and reduced.
-Roast whole Cipollini and add to sauted wild mushrooms, then fold into egg custard and bake in a tart shell.
-Cippolini onions will keep, cool and dry, for up to a month.
+Red Cipollini are also a great pickling onion that pairs well with aged meats and charcuterie.
+Complimentary ingredients include tomatoes, olives and olive oil, herbs such as thyme and rosemary, eggs, avocados, wild mushrooms, grilled steak and seafood, poultry, citrus and chiles.